dgunjetti/kubernetes-networking/kube-net.md

 ## Selector

 - Selectors are counterparts of labels.
 Labels identifies the object.
-Selector select them based on labels.
+Selector select objects based on labels.
 This similar to - select pods where app=mysql

 - Provides loose coupling.
 User can manage groups how ever they need.